Frequently Asked Questions

 Below are some frequently asked questions about the VPSO program.

-Village Public Safety Officers are dedicated public safety professionals who provide rural fire protection, law enforcement services, search and rescue coordination, emergency medical services, and safety education within the communities they serve.
-VPSOs are generally the first to respond to calls for help from community members.
+Village Public Safety Officers are dedicated public safety professionals who provide community policing, rural fire protection, safety education, law enforcement services, emergency medical services, and search and rescue coordination in rural Alaskan communities.
+A VPSO often serves in a community as the only public safety official and is generally the first responder on calls for service and assistance in their communities.

-Persons interested in becoming a Village Public Safety Officer should contact the Native nonprofit corporations and check the employment opportunity page
+Persons interested in becoming a Village Public Safety Officer should contact the employing organizations, here